OAAPN 2024 Conference

 Medical Aid in Dying is an option that needs to be part of this conversation.
 However, in order to hold this discussion, we must understand what MAID is, what it is not, and how it has been offered as a safe option for end-of-life care in Oregon for over twenty years.
 In order to change health care policy, nurses are in a front line role, but we must be instructed with sound data and charged to respect the multifaceted views of this dialogue.
 Ohio End of Life Options provides such a forum.
 I am honored to be part of an organization that promotes a patient’s rational choice to support meaningful death.

-Dr. Prince-Paul is committed to making death and dying conversations part of life, starting with her students at CWRU.
-She teaches a class called Perspectives on Dying and Death: Normalizing the Inevitable.
+Dr. Prince-Paul is committed to making death and dying conversations part of life, starting with her students when she was an Associate Professor at Case Western Reserve University.
+She taught a class called Perspectives on Dying and Death: Normalizing the Inevitable.
 The university published a story about the class entitled, Class searches for the meaning of a “good death”.

 Ohio End of Life Options is a 501(c)3 nonprofit organization.